Seiya Suzuki Player Props: Cubs vs. Rays

-Seiya Suzuki and his .452 on-base percentage over his past 10 games (79 points higher than his season-long percentage), will be in action for the Chicago Cubs versus the Tampa Bay Rays and Shane McClanahan on May 30 at 8:05 PM ET.
+After batting .294 with two doubles, a home run, seven walks and two RBI in his past 10 games, Seiya Suzuki and the Chicago Cubs take on the Tampa Bay Rays (who will start Zach Eflin) at 2:20 PM ET on Wednesday.

-In his last game he had a one-hit showing (1-for-3) against the Rays.
+He racked up two hits (going 2-for-3) in his last game against the Rays.

 Seiya Suzuki Game Info & Props vs. the Rays